mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 <img width="894" alt="image" src="https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/5668079c-83d5-4d0b-bf89-cfece6069697">

 c.
+Press `y` to deploy, and chose the `dev` environment we created earlier.

+d.
 If you get the message below.
 Then type ```copilot deploy```.

 ![image](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/63b8911e-5557-47d3-b500-ca3dd0a19cbf)

-d.
-Make sure you select frontend
+e.
+Make sure you select frontend (using the spacebar)

 ![image](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/00e08fe1-16dc-41af-913d-f6aa30755927)

-e.
+f.
 Wait for the deployment process to complete in AWS Console CloudFormation UI or from the CloudShell.
 You should see at least one running task.

 ![image](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/dbd48dfc-f917-4a3f-b744-c3d83ab7296c)

-f.
+g.
 Now, you need to find the DNS for the frontend.
 Like before, navigate to EC2 --> Load Balancing --> Load Balancers.
 Note there are now two load balancers, one for the frontend and the other for the server.
 Select the frontend one.
 It has a listener configured on port 8080.

 ![image](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/07087a23-e726-471e-a17b-5623d943a689)